Tihar (festival): Gai Tihar and Lakshmi Puja (Day 3)

-The morning of the third day is called Gai (cow) Tihar.
-The cow is an especially important animal in Hinduism and is considered sacred.
-There is a belief, Mahalaxmi's presence in the anus of cow or excretory products (Gobar and Gomutra) of it.
-Hindus revere the cow as a particularly docile animal that gives a lot more than it takes.
-The cow produces milk, cheese, ghee, urine and dung.
-While the first three can be eaten, the urine is believed to have beneficial health effects and the dung is burned as fuel or used as fertilizer.
-Thus, on the third day of Tihar, Nepali Hindus people show their gratitude to the cow by feeding them treats and worshipping them with tikas and garlands.
+The morning of the third day of Tihar is called Gai Tihar (गाई तिहार).
+The cow holds a sacred and highly respected place in Hinduism.
+It is revered as a gentle and giving animal that provides more than it takes.
+The cow produces milk, from which products such as cheese and ghee are made, as well as dung and urine, which are traditionally used in various cultural and agricultural practices.
+Thus, on the third day of Tihar, Hindu people show their gratitude to the cow by feeding them treats and worshipping them with tika and garlands.